mantidproject/mantid/docs/source/algorithms/IntegratePeaksMD-v2.rst

 ###################################

-Edges for each bank or pack of tubes of the instrument are defined by masking the edges in the PeaksWorkspace instrument. e.g. For CORELLI, tubes 1 and 16, and pixels 0 and 255.
+Edges for each bank or pack of tubes of the instrument are defined by masking the edges in the PeaksWorkspace instrument. e.g. For TOPAZ pixels 0 and 255 in both directions for the Rectangular Detector.
 Q in the lab frame for every peak is calculated, call it C For every point on the edge, the trajectory in reciprocal space is a straight line, going through: